 Amelia McNamara

-Associate Professor, University of St Thomas Department of Computer and Information Sciences
+Associate Professor, University of St Thomas Department of Computer and Data Sciences

 My work is focused on learning what makes it easier to do and to understand statistics, and my research interests include statistics education, statistical computing, data visualization, and spatial statistics.